 For practices that are not Basic Stormwater Practices, the applicant shall provide a manual for the operation, inspection, and maintenance of each stormwater practice, to ensure that it will continue to function as designed.
 The applicant shall also sign an Operation and Maintenance Agreement that will be recorded with the appropriate county to ensure continued maintenance of on-site practices.
 The applicant shall provide records of the inspection and maintenance performed pursuant to the approved Operation and Maintenance Agreement.

-2. Single-Family and Two Family Residential PropertyA.
-Review Fee i.
-Application Form
+2. Single-Family and Two Family Residential Property

+A. Review Fee

 There is no review fee for this category.

 B. Required Documentation